 Finnish Institute of International Affairs (FIIA)

-The Finnish Institute of International Affairs (FIIA) has a Center for U.S. Politics and Power, whose aim is to provide research and expertise on the U.S.’s evolving global and regional role, as well as the domestic drivers of foreign policy.
+The Finnish Institute of International Affairs (FIIA) has a Center on U.S. Politics and Power (CUSPP).
+CUSPP provides research and expertise on the U.S.’s evolving global and regional role, as well as the domestic drivers of foreign policy.
 CUSPP also organizes an annual U.S. Research Day, a Summer Session to convene scholars and experts, and a monthly seminar series for students.
 FIIA is a research institute whose mission is to produce high quality, topical information on international relations.

 Fulbright Finland Foundation

 Fulbright Finland Foundation promotes a wider exchange of knowledge and professional talents through educational exchanges and cooperation between Finland and North America.
 Fulbright Finland Foundation awards a large number of grants for Finnish-American exchanges, including the Distinguished Fulbright Bicentennial Chair in American Studies, advises students on study in the United States, and on study in Canada, organizes national seminars, annually convenes the professionals in the field to discuss and advance North American Studies in Finland, as well as supports and advances North American Studies in Finland in many other ways.
 Read more about the Foundation.

 Fulbright Finland publishes a monthly newsletter which includes information about events and grant programs.
 You can subscribe to the newsletter at http://uutiskirje.fulbright.fi/